kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0099 Security control of air traffic.md

 \(a\) This subpart prescribes rules for operating all aircraft (except for Department of Defense and law enforcement aircraft) in a defense area, or into, within, or out of the United States through an Air Defense Identification Zone (ADIZ) designated in subpart B.

-\(b\) Except for §[[Volume 2/F Air traffic and general operating rules/0099 Security control of air traffic.md#§99.7   Special security instructions.|§99.7]], 99.13, and 99.15 this subpart does not apply to the operation of any aircraft-
+\(b\) Except for [[Volume 2/F Air traffic and general operating rules/0099 Security control of air traffic.md#§99.7   Special security instructions.|§§99.7]], 99.13, and 99.15 this subpart does not apply to the operation of any aircraft-

 \(1\) Within the 48 contiguous States and the District of Columbia, or within the State of Alaska, on a flight which remains within 10 nautical miles of the point of departure;